 Advisor On Call Program©: We firmly believe that financial planning is a dynamic process.
 Clients may benefit from an ongoing review process and help with implementation of various aspects of their tax, estate, investment or financial plan.
 This program is designed to keep you on track with your plan and help answer questions that you face as your personal circumstances change over time.
-As a stand-alone service, this is available starting at $500 per year.
-It is included as part of the WealthCare Gold or Platinum retainer programs.
+As a stand-alone service, this is available starting at $600 per year.
+It is included as part of the WealthCare Gold, Platinum or Signature programs.

 - Managed Money Fees

 MarketFlex Portfolio Services©: If we manage your money, the annual fee for doing so ranges from 0.33% to 1.5% of assets under management, depending on the size and asset mix of your portfolio.
 As part of our effort to maintain transparency, we also offer an alternative flat rate program when combined with one of our WealthCare Financial Plan programs.
-In this arrangement our fee generally ranges between 0.6% and 0.80% of assets managed but may be lower for certain types of portfolios or platforms used.
+In this arrangement our fee generally ranges between 0.6% and 0.80% of assets managed but may be lower for certain types of portfolios or platforms used (i.e. 0.40% using a Robo-Advisor platform).
 Additional fees may be incurred depending on the custodian and if a third-party money manager is selected.
 Also, in other circumstances, a flat fee may be negotiated for portfolio management services.

 How Clear View Compares to Peers

 Our fees are generally lower than our peers – up to 50% less for investment management services.